Expected value

-In probability theory, the expected value (also called expectation, expectancy, mathematical expectation, mean, average, or first moment) is a generalization of the weighted average.
-Informally, the expected value is the arithmetic mean of a large number of independently selected outcomes of a random variable.
+In probability theory, the expected value (also called expectation, expectancy, expectation operator, mathematical expectation, mean, expectation value, or first moment) is a generalization of the weighted average.

 The expected value of a random variable with a finite number of outcomes is a weighted average of all possible outcomes.
 In the case of a continuum of possible outcomes, the expectation is defined by integration.
 In the axiomatic foundation for probability provided by measure theory, the expectation is given by Lebesgue integration.